prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 geologist Joseph LeConte.
-“Uncle Joe” LeConte was among Norris’s favorite professors, and he took two of LeConte’s year-length courses, geology and “Reproduction” (biology), between 1892 and 1893.[@crisler_frank_2014 103, @pizer_evolutionary_1961 553] In both of these courses, but the first most notably for the topic at hand, he encountered theories of the human and the extra-human that would guide his work in *The Octopus*.
+“Uncle Joe” LeConte was among Norris’s favorite professors, and he took two of LeConte’s year-length courses, geology and “Reproduction” (biology), between 1892 and 1893.[^ln-leconte-class] In both of these courses, but the first most notably for the topic at hand, he encountered theories of the human and the extra-human that would guide his work in *The Octopus*.

-Joseph LeConte’s influence on Norris has been well documented in the context of evolution,[^7] but it has an unexplored geological component: in 1879, LeConte proposed a “Psychozoic Era.”
+Joseph LeConte’s influence on Norris has been well documented in the context of evolution,[^7] but it has an unexplored geological component.
+In 1879, LeConte proposed a theory of the “Psychozoic Era.”
 Subtitled the “Age of Man,” the Psychozoic theory arose out of the conviction that the “reigns of *brute force* and *animal ferocity*” that had prevailed in “all previous ages...was inconsistent with the supremacy of man.”
-He therefore defines the new era not according to humanness *per se*, but to the “*reign of mind*” that humanity represents.
+He therefore defined the new era not according to humanness *per se*, but to the “*reign of mind*” that humanity represents.
 LeConte found this reign of mind so significant as to constitute not only part of geologic time, but its final act---the end of history, and not just human history: